 There are three parts of the brain that appear to play a role in depressive disorder.

-Including panic disorders, schizophrenia, bipolar disorders, drug addiction, and alcoholism.
+Depression leads to serious and more severe mental disorders like panic disorders, schizophrenia, bipolar disorders, drug addiction, and alcoholism.

 These toxins are associated with brain cancer, brain infections, multiple sclerosis.

-If left untreated, depression can lead to impairment to live a normal life.
+If left untreated, it can lead to impairment to live a normal life.
 Its effects are from annoyance to death.
 Common effects include anxiety, social isolation, headache, sexual dysfunction, family and marital problems, suicide.

 - Try to be active.

 - Break up large tasks into small ones, set priorities, and do what you can.

 - Spend time with trusted friends or relatives.